Active Learning for Crowd-Sourced Databases

-The time complexity of each iteration of our \un algorithm is $O(m\cdot T(|U|))$ where $|U|$ is the number of unlabeled data points in that iteration, $T(.)$ is the training time of the classification algorithm (e.g., this is cubic in the input size for training SVMs), and $m$ is the number of bootstraps.
-Hence, in each iteration, we only need $m$ nodes to achieve the same run-time as training a single instance of the classifier.
-In Section~\ref{sec:exp:scalability}, we study the effect of changing $m$ on the overall quality of our active learning algorithm.\barzan{Do we?}
+Besides its generality, a major benefit of bootstrap is that each replicate can be shipped to a different node or processor, performing training in parallel.
+The time complexity of each iteration of \un is $O(k\cdot T(|U|))$, where $|U|$ is the number of unlabeled items in that iteration, $T(.)$ is the classifier's training time (e.g., this is cubic in the input size for SVMs), and $k$ is the number of bootstraps.
+Thus, we only need $k$ nodes to achieve the same run-time as training a single classifier.

-Our other algorithm, \ete, is computationally more demanding as it involves a case analysis for each unlabeled point.
-The time complexity of each iteration of our \ete algorithm is $O((m+|U|)\cdot T(|U|))$.
-Here the algorithm is still parallelizable, since each unlabeled instance can be analyzed independently.
-However, \ete will involve a higher number of nodes, e.g., to achieve the same performance as \un, we need $O(|U|)$ nodes in the cluster.
-Note that this additional overhead is often justified since \ete is designed to deal with the upfront learning scenario where the job of the active learner is much more challenging.
-The challenge arises from the fact that it only gets to decide on which questions to ask based on the limited set of initial labeled data.
+\ete is more expensive than \un as it requires a case analysis for each unlabeled item.
+The time complexity for each iteration of \ete is $O((k+|U|)\cdot T(|U|))$.
+Since unlabeled items can be independently analyzed, the algorithm is still parallelizable.
+However, \ete requires more nodes (i.e., $O(|U|)$ nodes) to achieve the same performance as \un.
+As we show in Section~\ref{sec:expr}, this additional overhead is justified in the upfront scenario, given \ete's superior performance at deciding which questions to ask based on a limited set of initially labeled data.